 National Institutes of Health - Research is critically important to optimizing the health of women and their families in the United States and identifying the causes behind pregnancy-related deaths and complications.
-The vast majority of research in pregnancy in the U.S. occurs at the National Institutes of Health (NIH).
+Most research on pregnancy in the U.S. occurs at the National Institutes of Health (NIH).
 Broadly, 24 of 27 institutes and centers at the NIH support at least one grant or project related to pregnancy-related research, with the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) consistently providing the greatest support of perinatal research in the United States.
-NICHD's work includes the Maternal-Fetal Medicine Units Network (MFMU), a network of 12 centers across the country that conduct clinical studies to improve maternal, fetal, and neonatal health.
+NICHD's work includes the Maternal-Fetal Medicine Units Network, a network of 12 centers across the country that conduct clinical studies to improve maternal, fetal, and neonatal health.
 NICHD is also working to advance safe and effective therapies for pregnant and lactating women as recommended in 2019 by the federal Task Force on Research Specific to Pregnant Women and Lactating Women (authorized under P.L.
 114-255).
-NICHD funding also supports research to address gaps in our understanding of the best way to support pregnant and postpartum women with a substance use disorder.
+Further, NICHD funding supports research to identify the best practices to support pregnant and postpartum women with a substance use disorder.
 Strengthened, prioritized support for maternal health research at the NIH is crucial to fully understanding the health inequities and disparities in outcomes that the U.S. is facing.

-Providing strong and sustained funding for each of these programs is critical to addressing a maternal health crisis in the U.S. that has only worsened during the pandemic.
+Providing strong and sustained funding for each of these programs is critical to addressing a maternal and infant health crisis in the U.S. that has only continued to worsen.
 Thank you for your consideration of this request to prioritize the highest possible funding level for programs that seek to prevent maternal deaths, eliminate inequities in maternal health outcomes, and improve maternal health.